stanleychan0507/UBC2023_CapstoneProject/README.md

 ## Setup

-For first time setup, please install `Docker Desktop` on your system.
+For first time setup, please first install `Docker Desktop` on your system.

 Next, open your terminal and navigate to the root directory of the project(rosen folder).
 Then, execute: